Italy-Croatia, report cards: Donnarumma-Zaccagni heroes. Dimarco-Frattesi are shipwrecked

 Sticks rated 5.5 He comes close to scoring a couple of times in attack and is the author of good defensive closures, but in Modric’s 1-0 he shares several faults with Darmian

 Calafiori rating 7 He plays with personality both behind and in the build-up phase, even when Italy is struggling.
-And it is he who breaks Croatia’s defense in the 98th minute when he shows Zaccagni the way to the goal and Italy the way that takes the national team back to Berlin (round of 16 against Switzerland), 18 years after the World Cup night experienced against France in Zidane.
-It’s a shame that he will have to experience it as a spectator due to the warning that will cost him disqualification.
+And it is he who split Croatia’s defense in the 98th minute when he shows Zaccagni the way to the goal and Italy the way that takes the Italian national team back to Berlin (round of 16 against Switzerland on Saturday 29 June), 18 years after that magical World Cup night lived against Zidane’s France.
+It’s a shame that the Bologna defender will have to experience it as a spectator due to the warning that will cost him disqualification.

-Di Lorenzo rating 5.5 Ready go he shows a good reaction of character after the nightmare night he experienced against Spain of an unstoppable Nico Williams, but he lacks something in the offensive phase.
-He drops to the distance, however, looking at the glass half full, good signs in view of Italy-Switzerland.
+Di Lorenzo rating 5.5 Ready go shows a good reaction of character after the nightmare night experienced against Spain by an unstoppable Nico Williams, even if he lacks something in the offensive phase.
+He drops to the distance, however, looking at the glass half full, he gives good signs in view of Italy-Switzerland.

 Zaccagni to Del Piero: Croatia knocked out and Italy in the round of 16 of Euro 2024.
 Spalletti: “Qualified with merit”